mbucchia/OpenXR-Toolkit/ovrplugin.md

 # Meta's OVRPlugin

 Meta releases a [plugin for Unity and Unreal Engine](https://developers.meta.com/horizon/documentation/unity/unity-xr-plugin/#oculus-xr-plugin), internally called OVRPlugin (sometimes called Oculus XR Plugin in their public documentation).
 This plugin claims to implement OpenXR, [an open standard that promotes cross-vendor and cross-plaform](https://www.khronos.org/openxr/).

-(Contrary to what the name implies, OVRPlugin is not just targeted at the legacy OVR API, but is also Meta's middleware for OpenXR).
+- Contrary to what the name implies, OVRPlugin is not just targeted at the legacy OVR API, but is also Meta's middleware for OpenXR.
+- While Meta claimed to stop recommending the use of OVRPlugin, they continue to promote it (with paid advertisment) on developer forums.

-However, the OVRPlugin takes intentional precautions to exclude non-Meta platforms.
+The OVRPlugin takes intentional precautions to exclude non-Meta platforms.
 This means that content developed with OVRPlugin will only work with Quest Link, and it will not work with any other runtime.
 - This includes blocking applications from running with Virtual Desktop, SteamLink or ALVR, even on a Meta Quest headset.
 - This includes blocking applications from running on non-Meta headsets such as Pimax, Pico, Varjo, Vive, etc.